Online fundraiser ongoing for family of Wendy Lewis, a Freeport woman who died unexpectedly

 “She always went above and beyond to support not only her clients but also her friends and family,” the obituary reads.
 “Wendy loved to spend time with her family, going skiing, playing tennis, and ice skating.
 She also loved traveling with her children.”

-Freeport police said that, at this point, there is nothing suspicious regarding her death.
+Freeport police said there is nothing suspicious regarding her death at this time.

 Comments are not available on this story.